-In a way, critical illness is one of the most pessimistic forms of insurance, but it can be a huge relief not to have to worry about money should you be struck down with a long-term disease.
+Critical illness is one of the most pessimistic form of protecting your income.
+But it will be a huge relief not to worry about money should you be struck down with a long-term disease.

 WARNING!
 Thousands of employees receive critical illness cover as part of their employment package, so make sure to check whether you do before taking out a policy.

 Some types of insurance will give you ‘level’ or the same pay-out during the policy term.
 In other words, you could get a lump sum pay-out if you get ill at any time while the policy runs.

 However, it is possible to buy cover where the lump sum gets smaller over the five years – and this sort of cover is cheaper.
 This type of ‘reducing’ critical illness cover is designed to be used with decreasing home mortgage repayments.
 Less and less cover is needed as the mortgage gets paid off.

 If you’re self-employed, or you don’t have critical illness insurance as part of your work benefits and you are the only or main earner in a household, it is worth considering this type of cover for a few key years.
 The cash can be a major boost if your health goes wrong.

 Having a bit of extra money coming in from somewhere other than just your day job is a perfect way to protect your income.
 We don’t mean getting a second job, we’re talking about easier ways to make some money.

 Check out our top ten easy ways to make quick cash for starters – it’s the most popular article on our site!
 If the idea of being able to make cash sitting in front of your computer is appealing, then you should check out Moneymagpie’s favourite money-making websites and find out how you can make money from competitions.